iragca/DS413-final-project/docs/paper.md

 ![Signs of the P&Ps inflicting disease](images/figure4/fig4.png)

-Signs of the P&Ps inflicting disease. (a) fungus growing as conks, (b) flagging, the insect feeding on the branch is highlighted, (c) powdery mildew appearance is composed of a fungus’ hyphae, (d) web-like hyphae of a fungus, (e) rusting and spores of a fungus, (f) japanese beetles feeding ([Beckerman & Creswell, 2022](https://www.extension.purdue.edu/extmedia/BP/BP-164-W.pdf)).
+Signs of the {abbr}`P&Ps (Pathogens and pests)` inflicting disease. (a) fungus growing as conks, (b) flagging, the insect feeding on the branch is highlighted, (c) powdery mildew appearance is composed of a fungus’ hyphae, (d) web-like hyphae of a fungus, (e) rusting and spores of a fungus, (f) japanese beetles feeding ([Beckerman & Creswell, 2022](https://www.extension.purdue.edu/extmedia/BP/BP-164-W.pdf)).
 :::::

 Signs are physical evidence of the pathogen or pest, the real cause of the plant disease.
-Knowing the signs are key information to generating actions or solutions for P&P management.
+Knowing the signs is key information to generating actions or solutions for {abbr}`P&P (Pathogens and pests)` management.

 Observing the signs is a sure enough method to indicate that the plant might be unhealthy.
 However, that will take a more complex deep learning model, to consider another piece of information, for example, the bugs scattered on the branches, or fungus hyphae fully covering the subject leaf or plant.
 This study’s scope will only incorporate symptoms observed on the leaves and some simpler signs, like fungus mildew.